 BLS has expanded its surveys to cover establishments with fewer than 50 employees.
-Data currently delivered to the Pay Agent exclude these small establishments, but BLS could include them in data deliveries commencing in 2007.
-The Federal Salary Council plans to study this issue, and we will consider the Council's recommendations before making any changes.
+Data currently delivered to the Pay Agent exclude these small establishments, but the Pay Agent has asked BLS to report data in 2007 both with and without small establishments.